-I’m passionate about food, fitness and living a healthy lifestyle and I started Eating Bird Food (EBF) in March 2008 as a way to share my passion and inspire others.
+I’m passionate about nutrition, fitness and living a healthy lifestyle full of balance and moderation.
+I started this blog in March 2008 as a way to share my passion, provide a resource for healthy recipes that taste delicious and help others interested in eating healthier.

-I didn’t always eat healthy.
+All that said, I didn’t always eat healthy.
 Growing up my mom cooked in a very southern fashion and you better believe that butter was put on everything.
 Iced tea was made with at least a 1/2 cup of sugar and biscuits with chocolate jam, cornbread and fried potatoes were normal occurrences in our house.
-You get the idea.

 High school and beyond: